ANSSI-FR/rust-guide/src/04_language.md

 The basic rule consists in using :

 - `UpperCamelCase` for types, traits, enum variants,
-- `snake_case` for functions, macros and variables,
+- `snake_case` for functions, macros, variables and modules,
 - `SCREAMING_SNAKE_CASE` for statics and constants.

 The [Rust API Guidelines] also prescribes more precise naming conventions for